Dre Campbell Farm

 If you have earthworms in your garden, you’re in luck.
 Earthworm castings are an excellent way to reduce most lawn diseases and are also great for your plants.

-Earthworm castings can be used by putting them on the affected area and letting nature take its course.
+Earthworm castings can be applied to the affected area.
 The castings will help break down the snow mold and improve the quality of your soil.

 You can still use their castings even if you don’t have earthworms in your garden.
 You can purchase them online or at a gardening store.